rizzatti/dash.vim/README.md

 It provides a new :Dash family of commands and (recommended) mappings.

 WARNING: [Dash.app][Dash] is a Mac only application, so you will not benefit from using dash.vim on Linux nor Windows.
-It can be installed on those systems, however, but it will not load.
+It can be installed on those systems however, but it will not load.

 ## Commands, Mappings and Configuration